Explore Tapps Island

 Community Water System

-Cascade announced today the schedule for Lake Tapps reservoir levels between now and next spring.
-As residents can tell, the reservoir is at full recreation levels, and no new water will be added.
-Therefore, the reservoir will begin to slowly float down.
-Residents should watch levels and remove their boats from the water according to levels in their area, and certainly by the end of September.
+Cascade Water Alliance has announced the 2019 Lake Tapps drawdown.
+As residents can tell, the reservoir is at full recreation levels.
+No new water will be added and the reservoir will begin to slowly float down (the rate will depend on rainfall).
+Residents should watch levels and remove their boats from the water at the latest by mid-October.